diyasen2021/BashTutorial/README.md

 ### Contents

 1. Getting started with Bash
-2. Basic Bash Commands for File System Navigation and File Management
+2. Basic bash commands for file system navigation
-3.
+3. Working with Data in Bash

 ### Getting started with Bash